AdobeDocs/campaign-standard.en/help/sending/using/control-email-content.md

 By default, when the message is analyzed, a typology rule checks whether an opt-out link has been included and generates a warning if it is missing.

 You must check that the opt-out link works correctly before each time you send.
-For example, when sending the proof, make sure the link is valid, that the form is on-line and that validating this changes the value of the No longer contact boxes are checked.
+For example, when [sending the proof](../../sending/using/sending-proofs.md), make sure the link is valid, that the form is on-line and that validating this checks the **[!UICONTROL No longer contact]** boxes.
 You should make this check systematically because human error is always possible when entering the link or when changing the form.

+For more on managing links, see [this section](../../designing/using/links.md).

 If a problem is detected concerning unsubscription after the delivery is started, it is still possible to perform an unsubscription manually (using the mass-update function, for example) for those recipients who click the opt-out link even if they were not able to confirm their choice.